-Allow the test cassette, specimen, and buffer to reach room temperature (15-30°C) prior to testing.
+Allow the test cassette, specimen, buffer and/or controls to reach room temperature (15-30°C) prior to testing.

-1. To collect fecal specimens:
+- 1. To collect fecal specimens:

-Collect sufficient quantity of feces (1-2 ml or 1-2 g) in a clean, dry specimen collection container to obtain enough virus particles.
+- Collect sufficient quantity of feces (1-2 mL or 1-2 g) in a clean, dry specimen collection container to obtain enough virus particles.
 Best results will be obtained if the assay is performed within 6 hours after collection.
 Specimen collected may be stored for 3 days at 2-8°C if not tested within 6 hours.
 For long-term storage, specimens should be kept below -20°C.

-To process fecal specimens:
+- 2. To process fecal specimens:

-For Solid Specimens:
+- For Solid Specimens:

-Unscrew the cap of the specimen collection tube, then randomly stab the specimen collection applicator into the fecal specimen in at least 3 different sites to collect approximately 50 mg of feces (equivalent to 1/4 of a pea).
-Do not scoop the fecal
+- Unscrew the cap of the specimen collection tube, then randomly stab the specimen collection applicator into the fecal specimen in at least 3 different sites to collect approximately 50 mg of feces (equivalent to 1/4 of a pea).
+Do not scoop the fecal specimen.

+- For Liquid Specimens:

-Hold the dropper vertically, aspirate fecal specimens, and then transfer 2 drops of the liquid specimen (approximately 50 μL) into the specimen collection tube containing the
+- Hold the dropper vertically, aspirate fecal specimens, and then transfer $2\ drops$ of the liquid specimen (approximately 50 $\mu L)$ into the specimen collection tube containing the extraction buffer.

 Tighten the cap onto the specimen collection tube, then shake the specimen collection tube vigorously to mix the specimen and the extraction buffer.
-Leave the collection tube for reaction for 2 minutes.
+Leave the collection tube for reaction for 3 minutes.

-- Bring the pouch to room temperature before opening it.
-Remove the test cassette from the foil pouch and use it within one hour.
+- Remove the test cassette from the foil pouch and use it within one hour.
 Best results will be obtained if the test is performed immediately after opening the foil pouch. - 4.
-Hold the specimen collection tube upright and open the cap on the tip.
-Invert the specimen collection tube and transfer 2 full drops of the extracted specimen (approximately 80 μL) to the specimen well (S) of the test cassette, then start the timer.
-Avoid trapping air bubbles in the specimen well (S).
-See illustration below. - 5.
-Read the results at 10 minutes after dispensing the specimen.
+Hold the specimen collection tube upright and unscrew the small cap of the specimen collection tube.
+Invert the specimen collection tube and transfer 2 full drops of the extracted specimen (approximately 80 μL) to each specimen well of the test cassette, then start the timer.
+Avoid trapping air bubbles in the specimen wells.
+See illustration below. - Read the results at 15 minutes after dispensing the specimen.
 Do not read results after 20 minutes.

 Note: If the specimen does not migrate (presence of particles), centrifuge the extracted specimen contained in the extraction buffer vial.
-Collect 80 μL of supernatant, dispense into the specimen well (S).
+Collect 80 μ L of supernatant, dispense into the specimen well (S).
 Start the timer and continue from step 5 onwards in the above instructions for use.